Skip to content

 How to Choose the Right ABA Recording Method

-Learn when to use frequency, duration, latency, percent correct, partial interval, or whole interval recording for any behavior.
+Learn when to use frequency, duration, latency, percent correct, task analysis, partial interval, whole interval, ABC data, or momentary time sampling for any behavior.

-Learn when to use frequency, duration, latency, percent correct, partial interval, or whole interval recording for any behavior.
+Learn when to use frequency, duration, latency, percent correct, task analysis, partial interval, whole interval, ABC data, or momentary time sampling for any behavior.

 Key Takeaways